This article will explain all these variances and how to choose the proper chart of accounts for your contracting company.

 - Communications – cell phones, radios for field operations

-- Supplies – safety equipment, small tools and documentation is assigned to this account.
+- Supplies – safety equipment, small tools and documentation are assigned to this account.

 - Management and Administrative Payroll